bediger4000/random7/README.md

 ```

 Just to put this problem to bed, I wrote a [third solution](rmn.go),
-which will create a uniform output 1-M,
+which will create a uniform output with values 1 through M,
 from a "rand N" function that returns values 0 through N - 1 uniformly.

 ```sh